junqueira/go-finance/README.md

 While dataframes (tabular data structures used for analytical operations atypical of what you see in the beaten track of web programming) are popular in the financial development community, those concepts are not the focus of this project.
 A good place to start there would be [Gota](https://github.com/kniren/gota).
 In the future, tabular data will be the focus!
 I just have to determine the easiest way to integrate it in my current projects.

 Yahoo also does not currently support a way to download a master list of symbols available.
-I compromised and am using BATS list for now.
+I compromised and am using the BATS list for now.